Southeast Region Federal Construction, Infrastructure & Environmental Summit

 - Pam Racer, Government Contracting Counselor, Government Contracting Assistance Program

-Government & Industry Perspective Challenges Dialogue and Networking with Government Officials.
 Join this open dialogue between industry and the government on issues affecting industry and federal agencies.
 Topics will address supply chain resiliency, inflation, labor workforce issues and what efforts are being made to streamline the acquisition process, rules and regulations affecting industry and the potential cost impact to industry and to the government.
-Participants will hear lessons learned from the implementation of Project Labor Agreements (PLA), how the government and contractors are meeting small business goals under a PLA, and impact of the newly passed regulations concerning CMMC and Davis Bacon Wage increases.
+Participants will hear lessons learned from the implementation of Project Labor Agreements (PLA), how the government and contractors are meeting small business goals, and the impact of the newly implemented regulations concerning CMMC and Davis Bacon Wage increases.

 Speakers: